hmdsahed/undergraduate-nonstationary-imbalanced-ml-thesis/README.md

 # undergraduate-nonstationary-imbalanced-ml-thesis
-This repository contains the code for my undergraduate thesis.
-The work focuses on machine learning problems where data is nonstationary and class distribution is imbalanced.

 # A Diagnostic-Driven Framework for Hybrid ML in Nonstationary and Imbalanced Data

 ## Overview
 This repository contains the code for my undergraduate thesis.
-The work focuses on machine learning problems where data is nonstationary and class distribution is imbalanced at the same time.
+The work focuses on machine learning problems where data is nonstationary and class distribution is imbalanced.

 ## Motivation
 In real-world datasets, data distributions often change over time